 Sales taxes and certain intergovernmental revenues, such as the utilities franchise tax collected and held by the State at year-end on behalf of the Town are recognized as revenue.
 Intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
-Grant revenues which are unearned at year-end are recorded as unearned revenues.
 Under the terms of grant agreements, the Town funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants and general revenues.
 Thus, when program expenses are incurred, there is both restricted and unrestricted net position available to finance the program.
-It is the Town's policy to first apply cost-reimbursements grant resources to such programs, followed by categorical block grants, and then by general revenues.
+It is the Town's policy to first apply cost-reimbursements grant resources to such programs, followed by categorical block grants, and then general revenues.